Last price

 We believe that our and other gas infrastructures will continue to play a key role in the energy transition ensuring energy system the needed flexibility, security and climate change resilience, in a cost-effective way.
 The most important challenge for DSOs will be to guarantee their networks are able to distribute and dispatch renewable gases such as biomethane, synthetic methane and green hydrogen.
 Having a “full digital” network is the technical precondition for effectively managing the distribution of renewable gases.

-Italgas’ 2023-2029 Strategic Plan is designed to continue to support and foster the energy transition and contribute to security of supply across Italy and Greece.
+Italgas’ 2024-2030 Strategic Plan is designed to continue to support and foster the energy transition and contribute to security of supply across Italy and Greece.
 We are investing to repurpose and upgrade our network to increase its efficiency and resilience and enable green gases distribution.
 We are also committed to improve the energy efficiency and to achieve the decarbonization of our operations.

 Our strategy, in continuity with previous years, is built taking into account several scenarios, both qualitative and quantitative, including those specifically related to climate change and considered the emerging related risk and opportunities (physical and transitional) for the company and its targets.
 Among the scenarios considered we use:

-- Climate Transition and Energy Scenarios: IEA (STEPS, APS, NZE 2050) described in the World Energy Outlook 2022, providing global CO2 emissions trend and energy consumption evolution in volumes and mix; ENTSOG Distributed Energy and Global Ambition Scenarios provide EU total energy demand and gas/hydrogen demand outlook.
-For green gases demand and prices evolution we use IRENA “global hydrogen trade to meet the 1.5°C climate goal”, McKinsey hydrogen insights 2022 and EBA for biomethane potentials.
-At national level, we use Snam-Terna scenario analysis and preliminary discussions of working groups related to the upcoming update of the Italian National Energy and Climate Plan – PNIEC.
+• Climate Transition and Energy Scenarios: IEA (STEPS, APS, NZE) described in the World Energy Outlook 2024, providing global CO2 emissions trend and energy consumption evolution in volumes and mix; ENTSOG Distributed Energy and Global Ambition Scenarios provide EU total energy demand and gas/hydrogen demand outlook.
+For green gases demand and prices evolution we use also IRENA “EU Energy Transition Outlook”, McKinsey hydrogen insights 2024, IEA Global Hydrogen Review 2023 and EBA for biomethane potentials.
+At national level, we use Snam-Terna scenario analysis for Italy and Desfa Forecast Study for Greece, as well as National Energy and Climate Plans – PNIEC/NECP.
+All the scenarios envisage an acceleration on energy transition, in line with RCP 1.9.

 The scenarios analysis allows us to build solid assumptions for our strategic planning (e.g., gas demand, commodities prices, inflation, interest rates outlook etc.).

-The REPowerEU plan sees a strong growth in Biomethane production and hydrogen production and imports by 2030.
+The REPowerEU plan sees a strong growth in biomethane production and hydrogen production and imports by 2030.
 For biomethane the new 2030 target of 35bcm doubles the previous one, while for hydrogen production and import is set to reach 20mt by 2030 (4 times the Fitfor55 target).

 Regarding hydrogen, we are developing several initiatives ongoing to ensure network readiness for hydrogen distribution and blending.
 We have already completed the analysis and preliminary technical assessment, where the preliminary results have showed high levels of compatibility with hydrogen blends up to 10% and we are identifying the investments necessary to upgrade the network.